acuvity/mcp-servers-registry/mcp-server-notion/docker/README.md

 </details>

 > [!NOTE]
-> All guardrails start disabled.
-You can switch each one on or off individually, so you only activate the protections your environment requires.
+> By default, all guardrails are turned off.
+You can enable or disable each one individually, ensuring that only the protections your environment needs are active.
+To review the full policy, see it [here](https://github.com/acuvity/mcp-servers-registry/tree/main/mcp-server-notion/docker/policy.rego).
+Alternatively, you can override the default policy or supply your own policy file to use (see [here](https://github.com/acuvity/mcp-servers-registry/tree/main/mcp-server-notion/docker/entrypoint.sh) for Docker, [here](https://github.com/acuvity/mcp-servers-registry/tree/main/mcp-server-notion/charts/mcp-server-notion#minibridge) for Helm charts).

 # Quick reference